 Parking is available at locations throughout campus, with different options for students, faculty and staff, and visitors.
 Most campus parking areas require a valid permit 24 hours a day, seven days a week.
 Use the link below to register.

 Lafayette College is committed to providing access to and within its campus for individuals with disabilities in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 Student requests for parking and transportation accommodations are reviewed by Accessibility Services on an individualized, case-by-case basis and based on documented disability-related needs.

 Students must register their motor vehicle online with the Department of Public Safety before registering with Easton Police Departments Traffic Division.
 All approved registered vehicles will be forwarded to the City of Easton Traffic Division.
 You can pick up your sticker at 48 North 4th Street Easton, Pa 18042.
 Stickers will be available from 8/28/2023 through 9/01/2023.
 Any vehicle parked on a City of Easton Street after 9/01/2023 is subject to ticket without a parking permit.
 The City of Easton Parking permit does not permit parking on campus.

 Public Safety is responsible for the enforcement of the Lafayette College motor vehicle and traffic regulations.

 Students who wish to appeal parking citations (tickets) must do so within five business days of the issuance of the citation.
 Failure to appeal the citation within the above time period may result in the loss of the right of appeal.
 All appeals must be filed prior to the start of the year-end finals.
-Note: Red Tow-Away Zone violations cannot be appealed.
+Note: Red Tow-Away Zones, Yellow Zones and Accessible space violations cannot be appealed.

 To be eligible for medical transport services students need the approval of Bailey Health Center, Athletic Trainer, or Disability Services.